 This one isn’t so much a moment of brilliance as it is just a great humanizing, kind of funny moment for Jason.
 So, Friday the 13th Part 2 really wants to make it as clear as possible that Jason’s actually a man who’s been living out in the woods since surviving his near-death accident as a child.
 There’s still an ominous presence to him that feels more than human… until this happens.
 When Ginny bursts out with the chainsaw, Jason is terrified.
 It’s probably an authentic moment for stuntman Steve Dash, but it adds a nice layer to Jason’s characterization in the movie.

-Danny watching a TV that’s not plugged in in The Shining
+Danny watching a TV that’s not plugged in to an outlet in The Shining

 There are moments like this all over The Shining.
 Part of what makes the film so fascinating is that almost all of the normal haunted house stuff plays out in the background.
 There’s very little attention drawn to the vast majority of it, with the focus planted clearly on Jack’s descent into madness and Danny’s psychic visions of the hotel’s past.
 Because of this, people often remain adamant that The Shining is about virtually everything other than ghosts.